nasa-jpl/golaborate/README.md

 go get github.com/snksoft/crc  # Cyclic Redundancy Check library for NKT devices go get github.com/cenkalti/backoff  # graceful backoff when connections rejected by hardware

-go get github.com/lordadmson/cgo.wget  # if you intend to build the Andor/sdk3 pkg
+go get github.com/astrogo/fitsio  # andor binaries need fits, no need for the rest go get github.com/lordadamson/cgo.wchar  # if you intend to build the Andor/sdk3 pkg
 ```

 There are no external dependencies aside from these .